forestgrape/coronavirus/economics.md

 ### Targeted Financial Support
 [**in work and incomplete**]
-Governments can support targeted businesses or individuals.
+Targeted support for businesses or individuals.

 #### Individuals
 * Unemployment/Low income Support